6D Movable Metasurface (6DMM) in Downlink NOMA Transmissions: Simulation Results

 Fig.~\ref{fig2} illustrates the rate performance versus the number of elements under different optimization configurations.
 As expected, the sum rate increases monotonically with the number of elements due to enhanced array gain and spatial diversity.
 As the number of elements increases, the performance gaps between these cases become more evident, emphasizing the importance of joint optimization of 6DMM configurations.
 The curve with the \textit{all optimized} case jointly optimizes all parameters by CEO, performing the highest rate among all the other cases.
 Comparatively, the performance degrades when any individual parameters are not optimized.
 Note that all configurations are optimized using the proposed CEO framework, while the "w/o" case serves as a baseline where randomization is applied instead of optimization.
 Specifically, the case without beamforming exhibits the most significant performance loss, highlighting the critical role of transmit beamforming alignment to 6DMM in achieving high rate.
 The cases without phase-shift and without position also incur noticeable performance drops, suggesting that both passive reflection control and spatial configuration of elements considerably impact the system throughput.
 Moreover, the case without rotation exhibits moderate rate degradation, indicating that metasurface rotation is less dominant than phase-shift or position adaptation due to limited degree of freedom.

 Fig.~\ref{fig3} presents the sum rate performance with different numbers of users under various 6DMM structures.
 We observe an initial increase in the rate due to dynamic reconfigurability, followed by a decline as the system reaches a limit in its degrees of freedom.
 The proposed 6DMM achieves the highest sum rate across all cases, benefited from its full reconfigurability.
 In contrast, the conventional RIS with \textit{fixed elements} shows the lowest rate due to inadaptability to user distribution and channel dynamics, having a rate degradation of around $10\%$ compared to 6DMM.
 The structure \textit{movable in patch} indicates that each element is only permitted to move inside its corresponding patch without inter-patch migration.
 While the movable element within patch-array structure introduces adaptability and can yield moderate performance gains by fine-tuning the element positions locally, the improvement remains limited due to the constrained movement radius.
 The cases of $30\%, 60\%$ movable elements offer intermediate rate between fixed and fully optimized cases due to their semi-configurability.
 Moreover, more movable elements outperform the patch-array strategy when $K=4$ to $7$ users, confirming the advantages of partially adaptive metasurfaces.
-These results also highlight a compelling tradeoff between system performance enhancement and manufacturing cost, which requires further investigation in future works.
+Additionally, we evaluate the impacts of the mechanical misalignment in positional/rotational adjustment with respective errors of $0.005$ m and $\pi/90$ rad.
+It is inferred that the either imperfect position or rotation adjustment will lead to declined rates, reaching almost the similar rate level to that of the partially-movable structure.
+Intriguingly, the rate with both imperfections will result in the asymptotic rate to that of the conventional fixed element based metasurfaces.